thoughtspot/thoughtspot.github.io/_data-integrate/clients/install-odbc-linux.md

 driver overview]({{ site.baseurl }}/data-integrate/clients/about-odbc.html#).
 This workstation is the same machine where you plan to run your ETL activities.

-## Download the driver and update your workstation environment
+## Download the driver and update your environment

 On your workstation, where you want to connect from, do the following to get the ODBC driver: